tteofili/tteofili.github.io/_posts/2022-02-09-normalizing.md

 {Feature{name='s4_3', type=text, value=need}, score=0.5788993190603644}
 ```

 Interestingly the saliency for _Tatooine_ has now become positive.
-This might sound wrong from the perspective of a faithful explanation, however it serves the user's need of understanding what has an influence on the prediction, regardless whether its influence is "positive" or "negative".
+This might sound wrong from the perspective of a faithful explanation, however it serves the users' need of understanding what has an influence on the prediction, regardless whether its influence is "positive" or "negative".

 In the end this is up to the type of user that needs to consume the explanation.
-Of course an expert user (e.g., a data scientist) might want to look at the original scores, while a non-expert would benefit from having a high level understanding of what's important and what's not, something liked a ranked list of important features (in descending order of influence).
+An expert user (e.g., a data scientist) might want to look at the original scores, while a non-expert one would benefit from having a high level understanding of what's important and what's not, something liked a ranked list of important features (in descending order of influence).